Reconstruction and De-Archivisation

 (This content is in the process of being assembled.
 We apologise for any erroneous or missing material.)

-The environmental theme of the event was reflected in the then-ongoing exploration and sanitation of the water system under the monastery by a group of spelologists (the Řehák Company) who specialized in the examination of the foundations of historic monuments.
+The environmental theme of the event was reflected in the small scale in the then-ongoing exploration and sanitation of the water system under the monastery by a group of spelologists (Řehák Company) who specialized in the examination of the foundations of historic monuments.
 The system had apparently not been maintained for decades, and was not functioning properly, the free movement of water being blocked by rubbish and sheets of plastic.
-Also, leakage from the nearby municipal sewage into the water system caused the rotting of the oak pilings, upon which the building of the monstery was erected.
+Also, leakage from the nearby municipal sewage into the water system caused the rotting of the oak pilings, upon which the building of the monastery was erected.
 Also, a wood-eating fungus was probably omnipresent in most of the wooden structures of the monastery’s buildings.
+The project aimed as well to reflect the environmental issues in the broader scale, which can be seen in some of the installations and in the texts in the catalogue, this project can be considered as one of the first attempts to link ecological issues in contemporary art to the Czech Republic with a crisis of global Earth systems and environment.

-The catalogue was published later, in the early spring of 1995 in an edition of some 200: It took the form of a small monochrome printed catalog, a set of 19 black and white postcards with photographs of works by each participant, all encased in a olive-drab tube intended for gas masks, together with a small map of the monastery and a handful of dry hay (the gas masks found in one of the dark rooms of the monastery were not included).
+The catalogue was published later, in the early spring of 1995 in an edition of some 200 special designed assemblages: It took the form of a small monochrome printed catalog on recycled paper, a set of 19 black and white postcards with photographs of works by each participant, all encased in a olive-drab tube for gas masks, together with a small map of the monastery and a handful of dry hay (the gas masks tubes were found in one of the dark rooms of the monastery - masks were not included).
 The catalogues were distributed to the artists and the curators.
 Due to its anomalous appearance and irregular format, it is likely that only a few have survived.

-The ecological and environmental connotations can be discerned in some of the works, but the majority of the strategies applied were instead in the fields of “site-specific” or “participatory” art.
-There was a conceptual link with the then ongoing research project Elbe (1991 -1994 or 95) by the American artists Nelson and Helene Harrison.
+The ecological and environmental connotations can be discerned in some of the works, but the majority of the strategies applied were instead in the genre of “site-specific” or “participatory” art.
+There was a conceptual link with the texts of Zdeněk Neubauer, Peter Lamborn Wilson and with then ongoing research project Elbe (1991-1994 or 95) by the American artists duo Nelson and Helene Harrison.
 The Harrisons proposed reclaiming the Elbe watershed (the Labe Watershed), which stretches from the mountains of northeast Bohemia (the Krkonoše) through Germany to the mouth of the Elbe in the North Sea.
 The Harrisons were invited by Milan Knížák to the Prague Academy of Art in 1990 or 91 (Miloš Šejn was their local collaborator).
 They did research on this project while art residents at the Bauhaus Dessau.
 Elbe was part of a larger concept for reclaiming the European landscape, including open-pit mines near Bitterfeld, Germany, and in Northern Bohemia.
 The Elbe project was never realized, and neither was the Fungus-proposed European network.
-After 20 years, in 2015, we decided;to reconnect the disrupted “ecological continuity” in the form of the Frontiers of Solitude project.
+After 20 years, in 2015, we were able to reconnect the disrupted “ecological thread” in the form of the Frontiers of Solitude project.

 Miloš Vojtěchovský, Radka Schmelzová, May 2017